Re-delegating staked FET token

 -

-Download and install the Fetch.ai browser extension wallet you can find a download link as well as a getting started guide here Fetch wallet
+Download and install the ASI Alliance browser extension wallet you can find a download link as well as a getting started guide here ASI Alliance Wallet .

 -